AuroraLantean/axum-api-server7/README.md

 ```

 Then go through the API commands one by one to verify the APIs work properly

+## Build a Docker image

+Initialize Docker: `docker init`
+Select Rust, then "server port 3001"
+Add database URL: `DB_RAM_URL="sqlite::memory:"`
+Build it: `docker build -t axum-test`

+## JWT Token expiry time leeway

+Since validating time fields is always a bit tricky due to clock skew, you can add some leeway to the iat, exp and nbf validation by setting the leeway field.

 ## Bcrypt Hash Time